tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

 - Governments also choose whether or not to promote efficiency or equality
     - Occasionally,  a **market failure** occurs where a free market is inefficient in its distribution of resources; government must step in to make it efficient
         - Can be caused by **externality**: the actions of one affects the health/well-being of another (such as pollution)
+            - Can negatively or positively affect consumption and production
+            - Examples include smoking cigarettes, pollution, education, or a bee farm next to an orange orchard
         - Can also be caused by **market power**: one (or a few) person(s) or group(s) control a resource and can unnaturally change its price due to its necessity
+        - **Asymmetric Information**: one party has more information than another; can lie and be dishonest with a price
+            - *Adverse Selection*: Market failure where products of lower quality are sold at the same price as those of higher quality; too many low quality products are sold
+            - *Moral Hazard*: When a party can change their behavior without taking on risk, typically in the form of insurance
     - Free markets can cause large wealth disparities and inequalities; government can step in and provide basic goods + welfare for those at the bottom of the economic ladder
 - Public policy not always perfect; can be corrupted or abused